SpbfSAO/RATANSunPy/README.md

 # ``RATANSunPy``
 ``RATANSunPy``

-RadioSunPy is a Python package developed for accessing, visualizing, and analyzing multi-band radio observations of the Sun from the RATAN-600 complex.
+RATANSunPy is a Python package developed for accessing, visualizing, and analyzing multi-band radio observations of the Sun from the RATAN-600 complex.
 These data are valuable for diagnosing solar plasma conditions and predicting solar activity.
 However, working with these data requires extensive processing and a thorough